 Trend Alert!
 Luxury Weddings For Non-Luxury Clients

 It happens that 2017 is the time to show your loved ones just how much you really care.
-Throwing a luxurious party for a few select guests is the new trend of the planning industry, and we have to say – it’s a great idea!
+Throwing a luxurious party for a few select guests is the new trend in the planning industry, and we have to say – it’s a great idea!

 Weddings can be total budget-busters, and it’s no fun when you have to account for more people than you wanted.
 When it comes to invites, we say keep the list short and the budget the same.
 Read on to find out why this trend is becoming increasingly popular for couples!

 Needless to say, it’s extremely difficult to budget for a wedding with hundreds of people invited.
-There are estimates and guides, but you’re always worrying that you’ll be stuck with tons of food afterwards (and a huge bar tab!).
+There are estimates and guides, but you’re always worrying that you’ll be stuck with tons of food afterward (and a huge bar tab!).

 Most couples have bid adieu to the open bar concept (simply because of the astonishing price tag), but we have a better idea: invite fewer people.
 Not only is it easier to keep track of RSVPs and meal choices, it saves your clients from losing a fortune on +1’s and wasted meals!